Germanunkol/trAInsported/MakingMaps.md

 **IMPORTANT** These challenge files are NOT run in a protected environment, like the AI is.
 This means you can do anything inside this code - the game won't stop you from, for example, writing and deleting files or executing programs.
 Also, when your code is taking too long to compute, it won't be stopped, instead the game will get slow.
 And when there's an error in your code, the game will crash and display the error message.
 This is why uploaded challenge maps will not display for download immediately - they will be reviewed and tested before they'll be available for others to download.

 **ALSO IMPORTANT** Please make all your variables local.
 Otherwise they might interfere with the rest of the program.
 Just put the word "local" infront of the code line that generates them and you'll be fine.
 Check the ExampleChallenge.lua to see how.
+Test the reload button on your map as well, and see if it still behaves the way it should.
+If not, you probably didn't make something local!

 Structure
 --------------------